-Acknowledgements: This research was supported by the major plan of "Integrated Research on the Ecohydrological Processes of the Heihe Basin" (Project Nos.
-91225302 and 91425303) funded by the National Natural Science Foundation of China
+636 Research on the Ecohydrological Processes of the Heihe Basin" (Project Nos.

+637 91225302 and 91425303) funded by the National Natural Science Foundation of China

-(NSFC).
-The authors would like to thank the editor and reviewers for their constructive suggestions, which have substantially improved the paper.
-All data cited in this paper are available from the references.
-The model code with a working example is freely available from our website (https://github.com/gb03/GBEHM) or upon request from the corresponding author (yangdw@tsinghua.edu.cn).
+638 (NSFC).
+All data for this paper are properly cited and referred in the reference list.

+639 The model code with a working example is freely available from our website 640 (https://github.com/gb03/GBEHM) or upon request from the corresponding author 641 (yangdw@tsinghua.edu.cn).